arcalab/hubAutomata/docs/source/index.rst

 How to use the tools
 ====================

-VirtuosoNext's online tools are available to use `online <http://arcatools.org/#hubs>`_ or to download and install locally following the :doc:`installation guidelines <install>`.
+Hubs for VirtuosoNext™ toolset is available to use `online <http://arcatools.org/#hubs>`_ or to download and install locally following the :doc:`installation guidelines <install>`.

-Either case, read :doc:`try-it` to learn more about using the tools.
+Either case, read :doc:`try-it` to learn more about how to use the tools.